 Previous to the EQIP being eligible for implementation, the MOEYS secured IDB resources from a Technical Cooperation to conduct a needs assessment and gap analysis for the implementation of OpenEMIS, including, a process mapping, identification of MOEYS specific customization needs, setting of baseline of performance indicators for information management, proposed plan to cover gaps identified, and the design and building of an OpenEMIS prototype (see final report of needs assessment in annex 6).

 To implement the OpenEMIS, the consultancy will perform the following activities: (1) analytical services, including data validation and quality assurance, creation of an interactive Online Dashboard, and development of a Monitoring and Evaluation Framework, among others; (2) software development; (3) support services; (4) training and capacity building to the MOEYS and schools in the use of the OpenEMIS for the purposes of quality assurance; and (5) marketing.
-The training and technical assistance will cover central and district level MOEY staff as well as school administrators and principals in the use of reports and outputs produced within the integrated system to inform policy and school management decisions.
+The training and technical assistance will cover: central and district level MOEY staff as well as school administrators and principals in the use of reports and outputs produced within the integrated system to inform policy and school management decisions.
 Furthermore, MOEYS staff at the central and district level will also be trained on how to provide technical assistance to principals based on school needs identified through the system.

 For the system to gather and provide accurate information at an individualized level, a unique identifier for each student will be issued.
 As of now the MOEYS has issued an ID for all students who were in high school, this unique identifier should be reviewed by the OpenEMIS.